 associated with anterior dislocations

-Most elbow dislocations are closed and are most frequently posterior (sometimes posterolateral or posteromedial) although anterior, medial, lateral and divergent dislocations are also infrequently encountered).
+Most elbow dislocations are closed and are most frequently posterior (sometimes posterolateral or posteromedial) although anterior, medial, lateral, and divergent dislocations are also infrequently encountered).

 The dislocation is usually obvious, especially if adequate AP and lateral views are obtained, however, the challenge is in identifying associated fractures.

-Although rarely required in practice, a line drawn along the anterior margin of the humerus (anterior humeral line) and one along the long axis of the radius should intersect near the centre of the capitellum 3.
+Although rarely required in practice, a line drawn along the anterior margin of the humerus (anterior humeral line) and one along the long axis of the radius should intersect near the center of the capitellum 3.

-In addition to reporting the presence of a dislocation a number of features should be sought and commented upon.
+In addition to reporting the presence of a dislocation, a number of features should be sought and commented upon.

-- posterior, posterolateral, posteromedial, lateral, medial or divergent
+posterior, posterolateral, posteromedial, lateral, medial, or divergent

-- wrist and shoulder may need to be imaged if there is clinical concern
+wrist and shoulder may need to be imaged if there is clinical concern

 Treatment and prognosis